-The cost of flying is often the biggest expense of a vacation, so it’s worth it to look into some of these discount sites.
-Our Next Vacay review will take you through the process of signing up with a platform that allows you to receive notifications of deeply discounted airfares.
+The cost of flying is often the biggest expense of a vacation, so it’s worth looking into some of these discount sites.
+Our Next Vacay review will take you through signing up with a platform that allows you to receive notifications of deeply discounted airfares.

-With third-party booking sites you can browse for your destination, then choose your flight, and hopefully, the flight options are that great deal you’re looking for.
+With third-party booking sites, you can browse for your destination, then choose your flight, and hopefully, the flight options are the great deal you’re looking for.

 - What is Next Vacay?

 - How to Sign Up for Next Vacay

 - How Next Vacay Works

 - Is Next Vacay Worth It – Pros and Cons

 - Next Vacay Review of Key Features